 conditions.
 In addition to the above-mentioned magnesite-chrome bricks,

-crucibles, magnesite fillers, and magnesite-chromic castables are also
+crucibles, magnesite fillers, and magnesite-chrome castables are also